 The Sound a Giraffe Makes Is an Animal Mystery

-Although it isn't really a mystery, the question, "What sound does a giraffe make?" has been a bit of a puzzle to animal behavior researchers.
-Or is it sounds?
-Do giraffes make different sounds?
+Although it isn't really a mystery, the question "what sound does a giraffe make?" has been a bit of a puzzle to animal behavior researchers.
+Is it sound or is it sounds?
+How many different sounds do giraffes make?
 Do they have a vocabulary?
 How do they communicate?
-There must be answers.
 Somebody has to know.

-And now, with new audio evidence from researchers combined with first-hand knowledge from zookeepers and giraffe managers, that question can finally be answered.
-Maybe.
+Now, with audio evidence from researchers and first-hand knowledge from zookeepers and giraffe managers, we can finally attempt to answer that question.

-Empirical and anecdotal evidence from those zookeepers and giraffe managers says that mature giraffes only make sounds of snorts and grunts, but a recent eight year, three zoo research study has recorded evidence, (over 940 hours of audio recordings), that add a third sound—a humming sound—heard only at night.
+Empirical and anecdotal evidence from zookeepers and giraffe managers supports that mature giraffes primarily snort and grunt, but a recent eight-year-long, three-zoo study recorded over 940 hours of a third sound—humming—heard only at night.

-Sometimes jokingly referred to as sounding like a husband's snoring, this sound was described by a Wired article as being at the low-end level of human hearing at a frequency of about 92Hz.
-This borders on the frequencies often referred to as infra-sound (hear the audio recording below.)
+Sometimes jokingly referred to as being similar to a husband's snore, this sound was described by a Wired article as being at the low-end level of human hearing at a frequency of about 92Hz.
+This borders the frequencies often referred to as infra-sound.
+Check out the audio recording below!

 However, young giraffes are a different matter.
-That same zookeeper empirical evidence attributes as many as 12 different sounds to young giraffes.
+That same data collected from zookeepers attributes as many as 12 different sounds to young giraffes.

 Documented Sounds Giraffes Make

 Snorts and Grunts